The ACP program is currently paused pending funding by Congress.

 Look for ways to lower your costs

 Do you pay for a cell phone right now?
 Look for low-cost or free cell phone services that can help you cut that bill from your budget.
-You can do the same thing for internet in some cases.
+You can do the same thing for the internet in some cases.
 Check out EASY Wireless to learn about free cell phone and data services for some customers.

 Lower your car insurance costs.
 Did you know that you can switch policies in the middle of your current policy without any fees?
 Get a quote from another provider.
 That’s free to do as well.
 Find out if you could be saving.

 Find and eliminate monthly subscriptions.
 Do you have a coffee subscription?
 Perhaps you’re paying for a gift membership or a magazine that no one reads.
 Take a closer look at your checking account to see what’s coming out of your account each month that you don’t even realize.
-Are you really using that gym membership?
+Are you using that gym membership?

 Focus on food costs.
 Make a shopping list and stick with it to help you save money on your food bills each month.
 Skip eating out as often and try to eat at home to further lower your costs.
 Eating lunch from home may cost $5, but it’s at least twice that for a fast food meal (or more).

-Are you spending money on items you don’t really need?
+Are you spending money on items you don’t need?
 Try to stick with a budget that limits your spending on items that may not be necessary for you.
 Consider online shopping for the specific items you need so you don’t go to the store and make impulse purchases.

 All of those funds can then be funneled into your vacation budget and savings fund.
 This allows you to start planning for better ways to use your money.
-Do you really want to purchase another meal at a local restaurant this week, or could you be saving money to put into a fund for a dream vacation?
+Do you want to purchase another meal at a local restaurant this week, or could you be saving money to put into a fund for a dream vacation?

 Examining your budget like this can open the door to new opportunities to keep more money in your pocket.
 Consider your utilities and everything else you spend money on each month.
 What can you do to save?